5 Tips to Successful Music Lessons

 2. Insist on Private Lessons when Learning a Specific Instrument

 Group classes work well for preschool music programs and theory lessons.
 When learning how to play an instrument, however, private lessons are a far superior way to learn.
-Private lessons ensure that each student can learn at their own pace with individual attention.
+Private lessons ensure that each student can learn at their own pace using individual attention.
 The student becomes the teachers primary focus.
 As such, the instructor can work on the students distinctive strengths and weaknesses, adapting the learning style, pace, and progression to match the students desire and ability.

 3. Take Lessons in a Professional Teaching Environment

-For music education to be successful, the learning environment needs to be focused and professional.
+For music lessons to be successful, the learning environment needs to be focused and professional.
 The student should not be distracted by ringing phones, a noisy TV, siblings, or even pets.
 At the Academy of Music, our professional learning environment offers a focused 30- to 60- minute session where the entire time is centered on teaching you music.
 This professional setting, combined with the skills of a qualified instructor, creates the ideal learning environment.
 What is more, students in our school get the chance to hear their peers and this motivates them even more to study harder, practice more often, and move on the next level.
 At our music school, lessons are not just a hobby, but a dedicated time to learn, achieve, and have fun.

 4. Make Practicing Easier